BUCHAREST BLOG: Romania’s anti-corruption struggle still inspiring its neighbours

 Under previous regimes, corruption, both petty and on a grand scale, had been able to flourish in Moldova.
 The $1bn bank frauds involved the siphoning off of funds amounting to around 12% of Moldova’s entire GDP, but this was just one example of many, albeit on a large scale.
 Corruption is a problem across almost all of the former socialist space and Romania too was notoriously corrupt until the DNA’s aggressive pursuit of justice made it a dangerous activity to engage in.

 Under Kovesi, the DNA investigated numerous serving and former ministers and other high-level officials, and was credited with making a real difference in the fight against corruption in Romania.
 In 2017 alone, the DNA sent 997 defendants to trial, including three ministers, a former parliament speaker and six MPs.
-The number of cases completed by DNA prosecutors increased by 16.5% y/y to more than 3,800 the same year.
-Kovesi herself became an icon of the struggle against official corruption
+The number of cases completed by DNA prosecutors increased by 16.5% year on year to more than 3,800 the same year.
+Kovesi herself became an icon of the struggle against official corruption.

 However, this brought the DNA chief into conflict with the leaders of the then ruling Social Democratic Party (PSD), who sought to discredit her and remove her from the position.
 Despite mass protests and criticism from Romania’s international partners, they eventually succeeded.

 The DNA is still investigating but no longer with the vigour it had under Kovesi.
 The annual Cooperation and Verification Mechanism(CVM) reports issued by the European Commission on Romania’s process in fighting corruption reflect this.
 The 2018 report, issued after Kovesi’s dismissal, concluded that “developments had reversed or called into question the irreversibility of progress” in Romania.
 The October 2019 report welcomed the “intention of the Romanian government to reset the approach”, but pointed out that Romania did not engage with all the recommendations.
 Similarly, it pointed out in 2020 that “overall progress was limited”.
-A further setback came this autumn, when justice minister Stelion Ion of the reformist USR-PLUS was sacked, leaving reforms in limbo.
+A further setback came this autumn, when Justice Minister Stelion Ion of the reformist USR-PLUS was sacked, leaving reforms in limbo.

 Bulgaria needs you

-More recently, Bulgaria, like Romania, was racked by mass anti-government and anticorruption protests, first in autumn 2019 over the appointment of Ivan Geshev as chief prosecutor, and later for several months in the summer and autumn of 2020.
+More recently, Bulgaria, like Romania, was racked by mass anti-government and anti-corruption protests, first in autumn 2019 over the appointment of Ivan Geshev as chief prosecutor, and later for several months in the summer and autumn of 2020.

 At a protest in October 2019, bne IntelliNews’ correspondent in Sofia reported seeing one old man holding a poster calling on Kovesi, then newly appointed as the European Union’s top prosecutor, to help the country.